psychemedia/stuff-and-nonsense/00_reboot/02_I_Do_Apologise.md

 Mind was in a frenzy,
 Words just tumbled until dawn.

-So I picked upon the word play,
+So I picked upon the word ^play,
-Could I make the numbers work?
+Could I make the numbers _work?
 From turns of phrase,
 To apposites,
 In mindless rhyming verse?